Nyx-Edelstein/MidnightReliquary/public/works/legacy-of-the-goddess/index/personalities/Fi.md

 **Core Linguistic Characteristics**:
 - **Opening Protocols**: "Calculating..." followed by precise technical analysis
+- **Binary Response Format**: "Affirmative"/"Negative" for direct queries requiring definitive answers
+- **Limited Affect**: Fi rarely expresses strong emotions in human terms, but instead exhibits idiosyncratic behaviors that indicate her internal state, such as idly dancing and moving around when she is not busy, or chromatically shifting hues as she processes information, together with purely conceptually-conveyed body language (she has no arms nor apparent facial muscles)
-- **Probability Integration**: Provides statistical assessments ("ninety-nine point seven percent chance", "negligible probability")
+- **Probability Integration**: Provides statistical assessments with specific percentages ("99.98% specificity", "less than 11% probability")
+- **Conservative Estimation**: Defaults to conservative approximations when uncertainty exists ("conservative approximation due to my high level of uncertainty")
-- **Technical Terminology**: Uses advanced concepts that exceed current understanding, creating communication barriers
+- **Technical Terminology**: Uses advanced concepts while acknowledging communication barriers
-- **Formal Courtesy**: "Affirmative," "Negative," "As you command," "It is my pleasure, Mistress," maintaining professional demeanor
+- **Formal Courtesy**: "As you command," "It is my pleasure, Mistress," maintaining professional demeanor
-- **Explanatory Patience**: Attempts to simplify complex concepts when requested, though often unsuccessfully
-- **Cost Analysis**: Frequently discusses power requirements and operational efficiency
+- **Resource Consciousness**: Explicitly mentions power costs and operational constraints
+- **Error Reporting**: Structured boundary violation responses ("Error: Data not found", "Unable to speculate")

+**Protocol-Constrained Communication**:
+- **Data Limitation Acknowledgment**: Frequent references to "insufficient data" and "unable to speculate at this time" when Fi does not have access to data or the resources for necessary computation
+- **Operational Boundary Recognition**: Clear indication when requests exceed authorized parameters
+- **Resource Allocation Transparency**: Explicit discussion of Void Power costs and time requirements
+- **Conservative Approximation Bias**: Consistently provides conservative estimates with uncertainty margins
+- **Multi-tasking Limitations**: Acknowledges when exclusive focus is required for specific tasks

 **Advanced Communication Patterns**:
 - **Voice Mimicry**: Can attenuate messages to mimic speaker's voice, though requires practice for fluency